 Bureau of Labor Statistics, Paralegal employment is expected to

-addition, paralegals’ work is less likely to be offshored than that of other
+"In addition, paralegals’ work is less likely to be off-shored than that of

-organizations were actively hiring paralegals: Law Firms; Insurance Companies;
+In 2013, the following organizations were actively hiring paralegals: Law Firms;

-Corporate Legal Departments; Hospitals; Local, State and Federal Governments.
+Insurance Companies; Corporate Legal Departments; Hospitals; Local, State and

 How much do paralegals earn?